fzero/lhl-lectures/w2d2bo-es6/README.md

 ## `this` works differently

-Usually `this` contains the object that called the function, but fat arrow functions **inherit `this` from the outer scope**.
+Usually `this` contains the object that called the function, but arrow functions **inherit `this` from the outer scope**.
 The jargonesque way of explaining it is: the scope of `this` is now _lexically-scoped_.

 Clearly this item requires a bit more explanation, so let's do it!
 Take this code with regular functions: